-- IPv6 router ACLs Supported on outbound or inbound traffic on Layer 3 interfaces, which can be routed ports, switch virtual interfaces (SVIs), or Layer 3 EtherChannels.
+- IPv6 router ACLs Supported on inbound or outbound traffic on Layer 3 interfaces, which can be routed ports, switch virtual interfaces (SVIs), or Layer 3 EtherChannels.
 Applied to only IPv6 packets that are routed. - IPv6 port ACLs Supported on inbound traffic on Layer 2 interfaces only.
 Applied to all IPv6 packets entering the interface.